How do I sign up to hire an intern for the summer?

 The programs are open to international students who are already in the U.S. and authorized to work here on student visas.
 The Dow Jones News Fund does not transport students from abroad or ask employers to sponsor international students to come here.

 Each applicant must take an in-person test monitored by a professor or employee of their college.
 Applicants will only be considered if they apply online and complete the appropriate qualifying tests.
 Visit this link for a list of professors and career counselors who have signed up to be test monitors.

 What do I do if there is no test monitor at my school?

 If there is no test monitor on your campus, you may recruit a professor or media adviser at your school to be your monitor.
 (Students cannot be monitors.)
-Once you find someone to serve as your monitor, send firstname.lastname@example.org an email with “data and digital test,” “editing test,” “business reporting test” or “DJNF internship tests” in the subject line.
-In the body of the email enter the name, address, university, department, city, state, zip code, email address and office and home phone numbers of the professor who has agreed to be your monitor.
-Also, include your full name, mailing address, school, telephone number and email address.
+Once you find someone to serve as your monitor, send firstname.lastname@example.org an email with “data test,” “digital test,” “editing test,” “business reporting test” or “DJNF internship tests” in the subject line.
+In the body of the email enter the name, address, university, department, city, state, zip code, email address and phone number of the professor who has agreed to be your monitor.
+Also, include your full name, mailing address, school, phone number and email address.

 How can I take the qualifying tests if I am studying abroad?

 Those studying abroad should recruit a professor at the university they are attending.